-In 1990, Homestead became the fifth campus of Miami Dade College.
+In 1990, Homestead became the College’s fifth campus.
 It was opened in the historic downtown district of the City of Homestead with the mission to deliver a full range of higher education programs for the Homestead/Florida City communities.
-In fulfilling its mission, the campus enhances the community’s capacity to meet cultural and social needs, in turn fostering a stronger sense of community.
-This togetherness was very important following the devastation of Hurricane Andrew and the closing of the Homestead Air Force Base.
+The campus also enhances the community’s cultural and social footprint.
+It played an important role in the rebuilding effort after Hurricane Andrew.